Marc-Solution/Mavera/README.md

 - Under the navbar there is a banner image of flowers ( smaller than the banner image on the home page ).
 All banner images are images of nature.
 The nature theme reflects the company’s values.

 - Efter this there's a headline that says Products.
-Then there are 3 bootstrap4 cards with 3 different products.
+Then there are three bootstrap4 cards with three different products.
 Each card has an image of the product and a read more button.
 The button opens up a popup modal with information about the product.
 There is information about the ingredients and benefits of each product.
-At the moment the company only has 3 products, so only  three product cards are needed.
+At the moment the company only has three products, so only three product cards are needed.

 - A headline saying VISIT OUR SHOP.
 Under the headline is a button that links to the shop page.

 ## Shop page

 The shop page was created after talking to my mentor (after the third session for this project).
-That is why there is no wire frame for this page.
+That is why there is no wireframe for this page.

 Contents of the shop page: